CloudLabsAI-Azure/Build-Custom-Knowledge-RAG-App-With-Azure-AI-Foundry/Instructions/Labs/Build-a-Retrieval-Augmented-Generation-(RAG)-Pipeline.md

       </add_csv_to_index>
       ```

-    - Code to run the functions, to build the index and register it to the cloud project:
+    - Code to run the functions, build the index, and register it to the cloud project:

       ```bash
       <test_create_index>